Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 - **The Things Network* stack** implements the functionalities of the *LoRaWAN network server* and *LoRaWAN application server*.
 Development of applications is allowed through a [MQTT broker based API](https://www.thethingsnetwork.org/docs/applications/mqtt/api.html).
 - **FIWARE IoT Agent** enables the ingestion of data from *LoRaWAN application servers* in *NGSI context brokers*, subscribing to appropriate communication channels (i.e., MQTT topics), decoding payloads and translating them to NGSI data model.
 It relies on a *MongoDB database* to persist information.
 - **FIWARE Context Broker** manages large-scale context information abstracting the type of data source and the underlying communication technologies.
 It relies on a *MongoDB database* to persist information.
+- **FIWARE Quantum Leap** subscribes to notifications of new data ingested by *FIWARE Context Brokers* and stores the historical information in time-series format.
+It relies on a *CrateDB database* to persist information.
+- **Grafana** provides an easy and intuitive mechanism to visualize and explore data by means of fashionable dashboards.

 ## Clone the GitHub repository